iqbalyarkhan/old-website/content/2020-03-12--Topological-Sort.md

 - PostOrder: Put the vertex on queue **after** recursive call: **This is the recording of vertices in order based on which vertices are completed first**
 - ReversePostOrder: Put the vertex on stack **after** recursive call: **This generates a topological sort for us from the digraph**

+Why is it the case that reverse post order creates topological sort for us?
+Let's break it down.
+What is post order?
+Post order traversal is: visit left child, visit right child and then visit the node ie LRN.
+Now, if you run post-order on a tree, the last node to be printed is the root node ie the node with NO PARENTS.
+Now, if we place all the post-order elements on a stack, then the last one to be popped off is the root.
+Therefore, by placing the elements in **post-order** traversal on a stack, we've reversed the order of visits!
+Thus creating **reverse post order**.
+As a result, as we pop elements off the stack, the first element to be popped off would have NO PARENT (ie no dependencies, no pre-reqs, the introductory course!).
+Therefore, reverse post order allows us to generate a topological sorting for our graph!

 ### Code

 The code is exactly the same as what we've seen so far for directed graphs.
 The only difference is in the `RecursiveDFS()` function and we've also created a helper function to print the depth first search in the order we discussed in the previous section.
 Here are the functions we updated: